 The Commission on Collegiate Nursing Education (CCNE) Accreditation Criteria requires RN-BSN programs to include an experiential practice learning requirement (2013).
 To assure compliance with this standard, the RN-BSN Post-Licensure program curriculum culminates with NR 464, the Capstone course.
 The purpose of the Capstone practicum is to provide a student-designed learning experience with integration and application of baccalaureate level nurse competencies through the completion of a clinically focused project.
-In this 5 credit hour course, RN-BSN students complete 90 hours of experiential learning in addition to didactic coursework.
-The student is supported in this learning experience by an onsite preceptor and course faculty member.
+In this 5 credit hour course, RN-BSN students complete 90 hours of experience by an onsite preceptor and course faculty member.
 Students select the site where the capstone practicum project will be completed.
 Students need to have completed all required courses (nursing and core curriculum courses) before enrolling in NR 464.
 RN-BSN students must show evidence of and maintain a current, valid, unencumbered license as a registered nurse in the state in which the Capstone project will be completed.